Kigali: Culture

+Music and dance

 Kigali was not historically the hub of Rwanda's cultural heritage.
 For example, the country's traditional dance, a choreographed routine consisting of three components, originated in the royal court at Nyanza.
 However, the capital is now home to many groups which perform the dance including the LEAF community arts troupe, whose founding members were eighteen homeless orphaned children, and Indatirwabahizi, a cultural troupe affiliated with the city government.
 Drums are of great importance in traditional Rwandan music; the royal drummers enjoyed high status within the court of the mwami.
 Drummers play together in groups of varying sizes, usually between seven and nine in number.
 Traditional music and songs are performed in venues across the city by acts such as the Gakondo Group led by Massamba Intore.

 Rwanda and Kigali have a growing popular music industry, influenced by African Great Lakes, Congolese, and American music.
 The most popular genre is hip hop, with a blend of dancehall, rap, ragga, R&B and dance-pop.
 Since 2011, the Kigali Up music festival has been held annually in July or August.
 Artists from Rwanda and other countries perform music in a variety of styles including reggae and blues, with audiences of several thousands.
 Some of the musicians also give lessons to attendees during the festival.
 The Hobe Rwanda Festival, held in September, features music as well as dance and local art.

+Film industry

 A number of films about the Rwandan genocide have been filmed in Kigali, including 100 Days, Sometimes in April, Shooting Dogs and Shake Hands with the Devil.
 Others, such as Hotel Rwanda, were set in the city but filmed in other countries.
 Several of the films featured survivors as cast members.
 Kigali also has a growing domestic film industry which began in the early 2000s with the Rwanda Film Centre, founded by journalist Eric Kabera.
 One of the centre's goals was to diversify the subjects covered by Rwandan films beyond the genocide theme, presenting other aspects of the country.
+"Hillywood", a portmanteau word combining Rwanda's nickname "land of a thousand hills" with Hollywood, was adopted to refer to the Rwanda Film Festival as well as the Rwandan film industry.

-In 2005, Kabera inaugurated the Rwanda Film Festival which takes place annually at venues in the capital and elsewhere, giving it the nickname "Hillywood", a portmanteau word combining Rwanda's nickname "land of a thousand hills" with Hollywood.
-The term is also used for Rwanda's film industry in general.
+In 2005, Kabera inaugurated the Rwanda Film Festival, which took place annually at venues in the capital and elsewhere.
+The 15th edition was the last, taking place in October 2019.
+The festival was a competitive one, with 10 awards offered in 2012, known as the Silverback Awards.